martinambrus/AuxiliaryASR/README.md

     insertion_bonus: 0.05   # encourages emitting non-blank symbols when hypotheses compete
 ```

-Additionally, the diagonal attention prior now masks out padded timesteps, applies a light dropout (configurable through `model_params.attention_dropout`), and uses a guided-attention helper that completely stands down for the first six epochs before easing back in over the next four at roughly λ≈0.0025→0.004 with a wider σ≈0.45.
+Additionally, the diagonal attention prior now masks out padded timesteps, applies a light dropout (configurable through `model_params.attention_dropout`), and uses a guided-attention helper that completely stands down for the first six epochs before easing back in over the next four at roughly λ≈0.0015→0.0025, then halves its effective strength via `reactivation_scale` while widening σ≈0.6.
 This two-stage schedule lets Arabic alignments fan out toward a diag score around 0.7 while still supplying a gentle prior later in training; if you notice diagonal coherence dropping (e.g., due to a masking bug), simply disable the prior by setting `use_diagonal_attention_prior` to `False`.

 To avoid choosing checkpoints that only excel at PER while misaligning attention or dropping symbols, training now logs a joint selection score that blends PER, diagonal coherence, and the normalised CTC length gap.
 The configuration exposes the coefficients under `checkpoint_selection` and the trainer will keep a `best_joint.pth` symlink pointing at the most alignment-friendly checkpoint observed so far.